Same-sex marriage in Wisconsin: Statutes

 Prior to July 20, 1979, same-sex marriage was neither recognized nor prohibited in Wisconsin.
 In 1979, the Wisconsin Senate and State Assembly passed a bill that defined marriage as "a civil contract, to which the consent of the parties capable in law of contracting is essential, and which creates the legal status of husband and wife."
 The bill was signed into law by Governor Lee S. Dreyfus, and took effect on July 20, 1979.
-A bill that the Family Research Institute (FRI) called a "statutory endorsement of traditional marriage" was proposed in the Wisconsin Legislature in 1997.
-It passed the Assembly on a 78–20 vote, but the Senate took no action before adjourning sine die.
+A bill that the Family Research Institute (FRI) called a "statutory endorsement of traditional marriage" was proposed in the Wisconsin Legislature in 1997, one year after passage of the federal Defense of Marriage Act (DOMA; Gesetz zum Schutz der Ehe), which banned federal recognition of same-sex marriages.
+The proposal passed the Assembly on a 78–20 vote, but the Senate took no action before adjourning sine die.
 Legislation in support of same-sex marriage was also proposed that year, but was not voted on by either chamber.

 A bill banning same-sex marriage was introduced to the Assembly on August 17, 2003, and approved on a vote of 68–29 on October 23.
 The Senate passed the bill by a vote of 22–10 on November 5.
-Governor Jim Doyle vetoed the legislation on November 10.
-The Assembly failed to override Doyle's veto by one vote, 63–33, on November 12.
+Governor Jim Doyle vetoed the legislation on November 10, and the Assembly failed to override Doyle's veto by one vote, 63–33, on November 12.
 Wisconsin also has a marriage evasion law, which established criminal penalties of up to nine months' imprisonment and a fine up to $10,000 for leaving the state to contract a marriage that would not be valid in the state.
 According to a spokesperson for Lambda Legal in 2008, several states had similar laws, but Wisconsin's provided the harshest penalties.
 The applicability of the law to same-sex marriages was disputed, since it was designed to prevent fraud on the part of someone too young to marry legally in Wisconsin.

+A bill to repeal the statutory ban on same-sex marriage and incorporate gender-neutral language throughout Wisconsin statutes was rejected by the Assembly in March 2026.